eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/R/eopf_zarr.md

     [1] "Consolidated Metadata"

-We are interested in the “Ocean Wind field” data, and will hold onto the “owi” key for now.
+We are interested in the “Ocean Wind field” data, and will hold onto the `owi` key for now.

-To access all of the `owi` data, we get the `"product"` asset and then the full Zarr store, again using our helper function to extract array information from the full array path:
+To access all of the `owi` data, we get the “product” asset and then the full Zarr store, again using our helper function to extract array information from the full array path:

 ``` r